7 Reasons Why Your Home Always Feels Cold in Winter

 Your Home's Exterior Isn’t Properly Sealed

-If you can physically feel cold air entering your home from the outside, it is a clear sign that your home has exterior leaks that need to be addressed.
+If you can physically feel cold air entering your home from the outside, it is a clear sign that your home has exterior leaks that must be addressed.

-If the problem isn’t that obvious, take a walk around the perimeter of your home and look for any cracks, gaps, or holes in your siding or at doors and windows.
+If the problem isn’t that obvious, walk around your home's perimeter and look for any cracks, gaps, or holes in your siding or at doors and windows.

-When a new home is built, the envelope, or the barrier that protects the exterior of your home from the outside environment, is properly sealed at all openings.
+When a new home is built, the envelope, or the barrier that protects the exterior of your home from the outside environment, is adequately sealed at all openings.

 This includes caulking gaps at windows, installing weatherstripping at doorways, and sealing any cracks or pinholes on the walls that could allow outdoor air inside.